zeddmaxx/zeddmaxx.github.io/about.md

 ---
 layout: page
-title: About Me
+title: Hi.
+I’m Azhar.
 ---
-# Hi.
-I’m Azhar.

-Hi, my name is Azhar Khan and I would like to describe myself as an individual possessing a fusion of skills in software development, devops and data science, coupled with strong inclination towards building things that are data-driven and UX centric (like this website).
+Hi, my name is Azhar Khan and I would like to describe myself as an individual possessing a fusion of skills in Software Engineering, DevOps and Data Science, coupled with strong inclination towards building things that are data-driven and UX centric (like this website).

 I've recently stepped down from my position as Data Engineer at [RateGain](https://rategain.com) in order to pursue graduate studies in Computer Science.
 I was part of the Data Science Lab at RateGain for the entirety of my time there.
 I, along with the team worked on a diverse set of problems ranging from price optimizations, sentiment analysis to building custom algorithms for city demand forecasting.
 Prior to RateGain, I was an undergraduate at [Jamia Hamdard University](http://www.jamiahamdard.ac.in:81) in New Delhi from where I got my bachelors degree in Computer Science.